Malo-Archimbaud/Caddie/Report.md

 ## Management

 The management of the project didn't go as planned.
-It revealed pretty difficult for me to work after school and keep focus on the project.
+It was pretty difficult for me to work after school and keep focused on the project.

 Also, I wasn't able to work on the project during the summer holidays, as I decided to work to earn some money.

-All this made very difficult to work on the project at a good and regular pace, resulting in removing some functionalities.
+All this made it very difficult to work on the project at a good and regular pace, resulting in removing some functionalities.
 However, I was able to complete the main functionalities of the application, so having something functional.

 If I had to do it again, I would have planned my time better and worked on the project more regularly.